dschilmoeller/assignment-unit-5.3/readme.md

 ### Required Features

-- Create a variable `collection` that starts as an empty array.
+XX - Create a variable `collection` that starts as an empty array.

 - Add a function named `addToCollection`.
 This function should:
   - Take in the album's `title`, `artist`, `yearPublished` as input parameters